Date Last Revised: April 1, 2021

 Nickels’ Use of Aggregated Personal Data That Doesn’t Identify You

-Nickels may use and disclose anonymous or aggregate personal data, which does not identify you individually, to:
+Nickels may use and disclose anonymous or aggregate personal information, which does not identify you individually, to:

-- Users of the Service for purposes of comparison to the broader community (for example, how much you owe in student loans compared to an average borrower);
+- Users of the Service for purposes of comparison to the broader community (for example, how much you owe in credit card debt or loans compared to an average credit card user or borrower);

 How We Collect and Use Traffic and Log Data